Symbol Tables / Dictionaries

 2. being able to search the symbol table for a given key to return its associated value.

 To understand why, think again about our example of a physical dictionary.
 Someone had to write it -- all of these word-definition pairs had to be initially "inserted" into the book.
-Further, think about how a dictionaries are used -- one can quickly search for some unrecognized word (the key) to find its definition (the value), but they are generally not used in the other direction (i.e., to find a word with a given definition).
+Further, think about how dictionaries are used -- one can quickly search for some unrecognized word (the key) to find its definition (the value), but they are generally not used in the other direction (i.e., where one knows a definition, and seeks a word defined that way).

 Some example applications of symbol tables in various contexts, along with their respective keys sought and associated values include: